ches-001/metatune/readme.md

 ## Handling Model Data Incompatibility
 <hr>
-In some cases, not all sci-kit-learn models will be compatible with your data.
+In some cases, not all scikit-learn models will be compatible with your data.
 In such cases, you can do one of two things

 <br>

 ### 1. Calling the `only_compatible_with_data(...)` method:
 This method takes in three arguments, X, y and probability_score.
-X and y correspond to the training data, this attempts a data fit on all models (intialised with there default parameters) in the search space, it exempts models that are not compatible to the dataset, hence reducing the search space.
+X and y correspond to the training data, this attempts a data fit on all models (initialized with their default parameters) in the search space, it exempts models that are not compatible to the dataset, hence reducing the search space.

 **NOTE:**, Some models may not actually be incompatible with your dataset, and a model may be exempted simply because the default parameter being used raises an exception when an attempt to fit the model on the data is made. so it may not be suitable to use this method in some cases, hence the reason to opt for the second option

 The `probability_score` (default=False) when set to `True` remove models that do not implement the `predict_proba(...)` method, this can be handy if you wish to maximise an objective that relies on the predicted probability scores for each class rather than predicted labels.
-This argument is only effective is `task = "classification"`.
+This argument is only effective if `task = "classification"`.

-**NOTE:**, Some models may not have the `predict_proba(...)` readily available until certain conditions are met in the parameter combination used to initialise the model object.
+**NOTE:** Some models may not have the `predict_proba(...)` readily available until certain conditions are met in the parameter combination used to initialise the model object.
 For example, the `SVC` class objects will only have this method if the `probability` parameter is set to `True`.

 <br>